mauricemach/coffeekup/README.md

 * HTML 5 ready!
 Boring legacy doctypes and elements also available.

+* Optional HTML auto-escaping (or you can use the `h` helper).

+* Optional output formatting with indentation.

 * It's just coffeescript!
 Syntax checking, highlighting and other goodies are [already available](http://jashkenas.github.com/coffee-script/#resources).

 ## Installing